rooklift/disorderBook_Prime/README.md

 # disorderBook Prime

 * This is a rewrite of my **[Stockfighter](http://stockfighter.io)** server **[disorderBook](https://github.com/fohristiwhirl/disorderBook)**, using C for the backend
-* For the frontend, there is a choice of Python or Go implementations
+* The frontend is now written in Go

 ## Usage